-Anyone may enter!
-NATAS/Television Academy membership is not a condition for entry in any NATAS Emmy® competition.
+Anyone may enter NATAS/Television Academy membership is not a condition for entry in any NATAS Emmy® competition.
 Producers, designated awards consultants, show contacts, or individual entrant team members may submit entries on behalf of their program, on-air talent, or craft.

-If a show intends to enter multiple categories, NATAS recommends that the show designates a main contact or "Show Shepherd" to handle submissions and general communication with the contest Administration during the contest period.
+If a show intends to enter multiple categories, NATAS recommends that the show designates a main contact or "Show Shepherd" to handle submissions and general communication with the contest administration during the contest period.

-Anyone entering on behalf of an individual or entity must fully confirm that the parties represented in or by the submission have complete knowledge of all eligibility rules and have viewed and given consent to the content submitted on their behalf.
+Anyone entering on behalf of an individual or entity must fully confirm that the parties represented in or by the submission have complete knowledge of all eligibility rules and have viewed and given consent to the content submitted on their behalf, and are required to provide contact information for the represented rightsholder.
+Any misrepresentation of consent or failure to provide accurate rightsholder information is grounds for disqualification.